Downloading & Installing

-- By downloading TF2 Classic, you accept that the software is provided "as is," without warranty of any kind.
-Eminoma (the TF2 Classic development team), Valve Corporation, Steam, and any other affiliated parties are not responsible for any damages (direct or indirect) caused by installation or usage of the supplied software.
+- By downloading Team Fortress 2 Classic, you accept that the software is provided "as is," without warranty of any kind.
+Eminoma (the TF2 Classic development team), Valve Corporation, Steam, and other affiliated parties are not responsible for any damages (direct or indirect) caused by installation or usage of the supplied software.

-If the link doesn't work, you can go into your Steam library and type "Source SDK Base 2013 Multiplayer" in the search bar.
-Then, install it from the listing whenever it appears.
+If the link doesn't work, you can enter your Steam library and type "Source SDK Base 2013 Multiplayer" in the search bar and install it when it appears.

-Importantly, the SDK must be installed on the same drive that your Steam client is installed on (almost always C:\).
+Importantly, the SDK must be installed on the same drive your Steam client is installed on (usually C:\).
 Your game will fail to start if it's located on an external Steam library.